Crell/enum-comparison/README.md

 F#, in what seems to be a very on-brand move, has both union types *and* enums.
 They are very similar but not quite the same thing.

-Union types in F# look and act an awful lot like Haskell, including the requierment that the unioned types start with a capital.
+Union types in F# look and act an awful lot like Haskell, including the requirement that the unioned types start with a capital.

 ```f#
 type SuitUnion = Hearts | Diamonds | Clubs | Spades